TomLXXVI/python-hvac/README.md

 At this moment the following sub-packages are part of `hvac`:

 **air_conditioning**<br>
-A package about air-conditioning processes and systems, including VAV-systems.
+A package about air-conditioning processes and systems.

 **cooling_load_calc**<br>
 A package for doing cooling load calculations of a building, based upon ASHRAE's